Getting Started with Story Driven Development for Rails with Cucumber

 sudo gem install nokogiri term-ansicolor treetop diff-lcs hpricot cucumber

-Install Cucumber into your Rails app.
+Then install Cucumber into your Rails app:

 ruby script/generate cucumber

-git clone git://github.com/brynary/webrat.git vendor/plugin/webrat
+git clone git://github.com/brynary/webrat.git vendor/plugins/webrat

 Writing your first story